 Americans have been living like ‘digital nomads’ for almost a century now (minus the digital part, of course).

-Digital nomads aren’t living a new lifestyle but they are giving the more simplified lifestyle the attention it deserves.
+Digital nomads aren’t living a new lifestyle but they are giving the ‘simplified lifestyle’ the attention it deserves.

-Thousands of Americans moved their entire family into small campers set up in muddy overcrowded campgrounds so they could work in the factories that supplied and powered our war efforts.
-Without these patriots we may not have won the war.
+Thousands of Americans moved their families into small campers set up in muddy overcrowded campgrounds so they could work in the factories that supplied and powered our WWII efforts.
+Without these patriots, we may not have won the war.

 Related: How the Mobile Home Stigma Began

-Our war heroes may not have had a computer but I guarantee you they had the tools they needed to do the jobs they were hired to do, wherever it may have been.
+Our war heroes may not have had a computer but I guarantee you they had the tools and skills they needed to do the jobs they were hired to do, wherever they may have been.

 While those digital nomad writers seem to forget about a big part of our American history they are spotlighting a worthy subject: simple living is GOOD living.

-Of course, our homes are larger and less mobile now but they are far more affordable and that gives us time to experience new thing things like touring a new country in an Airstream.
+Of course, our homes are larger and less mobile now but they are far more affordable and that gives us time and money to travel to new countries.
+It’s certainly been the case for me.
+Since we were able to pay our 1978 single wide off in 18 months,

 As always, thank you for reading Mobile Home Living®!